Lab-of-Adaptive-Immunity/Bystander-AIMT-and-Memory-Review/README.md

 #########################################################

-A readme for script that generates heatmap for review of Paprckova et *al.* at:
+A readme for script that generates heatmap from data with ascension number GSE90522 for review of Paprckova et *al.* at:
  LINK COMING SOON